Updated: June 26, 2019; 04:36 PM

 - Press releases

 40 public beaches are sampled each week along the entire 42 miles of Ventura County coastline.
-Maps of these beach locations can be found on our web page: Beaches and Sampling Results.
-Our sampling sites have been selected based on the numbers of public use and their proximity to storm drain outflows.
-Storm drains include pipes, culverts, rivers, creeks and streams.
-Ocean water samples are collected in ankle-to-knee deep water and tested for three different "indicator" bacteria: total coliform; fecal coliform; and enterococcus.
-These three "indicators," at sufficient concentrations, indicate the potential presence of other bacteria (pathogens) in the ocean water that may cause human illness.
+Maps of these beach locations can be found on our web page: Sample Results.
+Our sampling sites have been selected based on the numbers of public use and their proximity to a storm drain outfall (not outflow).
+Outfalls include pipes, culverts, rivers, creeks and streams.
+Ocean water samples are collected in ankle-to-knee deep water and tested for three bacteria indicators: total coliform; fecal coliform; and enterococcus.
+These bacteria indicators, at sufficient concentrations, can indicate the presence of other strains of bacteria, viruses and protozoa in the ocean water that may cause illness.

-If any of the State standards are not met, the beach is posted with signs warning the public to avoid body contact with the ocean water.
-This information is also made available on our hotline (805-662-6555), and in press releases distributed to the media.
-The health warning stays in effect for the beach until resampling indicates that the ocean water meets State standards.
-When warning signs are posted, body contact with ocean water should be avoided for a minimum of 50 yards on either side of each posted sign.
-Beaches will remain posted until it has been determined by the Environmental Health Division that bacteriological water quality meets State standards.
+If any of the State standards are not met, the beach is posted with warning signs advising the public to avoid body contact with the ocean water.
+This information is also made available on our hotline (805-662- 6555), and in press releases distributed to the media.
+The advisory remains in effect and the warning sign will remain posted until the next sampling results indicate that the ocean water meets State standards for bacteria.
+To protect yourself from a recreational water illness, avoid body contact with ocean water should be avoided for a minimum of 50 yards on either side of each posted sign.

 Links to other Ocean Water Related Websites